KDugg84/CI-Hiking-And-Biking-MS1-GP/README.md

 * One of the main issues during the development process was that when the site was viewed on smaller mobile devices a white margin would appear on the right hand side caused by the images being larger than the 320px viewport size which would result in a scroll effect.

      * This was primarily confined to the home page where the centre images were causing the white margin effect.
 Because Bootstrap was not implemented across the entire website, the layout relied on the rule of thirds with regards to responsive design.

      * The solution to this issue was a simple case of resizing the images container to a max width of 320px.

 * Another issue occured with the centre image used at the top of the activities page which originally was applied with CSS as a background property but failed to load.
 The solution was to apply the image's url within an img element.

+* A potential issue is the fact that the home page's main content under media queries isn't quite centered to the page when viewed on smaller device screens such as tablets and mobiles.
+The same is said for the infomation content at the top of the activites which was the result of replicating the media queries used on the home page along with repeating the layout to try to maintain a similar design theme throughout the site's three pages.

 <h3>Testing User Stories</h3>